 The Leaving Certificate points obtained by our students consistently exceed the national average each year.
 On average, 30% of Villiers School students achieve more than 500 points in the Leaving Certificate.

-In 2021, two of our students achieved the maximum of 625 points.
-We have double the national average of students who achieve more than 400 points in the Leaving Certificate.
+In 2021, two Villiers students achieved the maximum of 625 points.
+We typically have double the national average of students who achieve more than 400 points in the Leaving Certificate.
 We also have double the national average of Leaving Certificate students who achieve Higher Level Mathematics.

-Additionally, academic success at Villiers has been recognized by the SEC, with a number of students achieving ‘highest grade’ awards in subjects such as Economics, Technology and German.
+Additionally, academic success at Villiers has been recognized by the SEC in recent years, with a number of students achieving ‘highest grade’ awards in subjects such as Economics, Technology and German.

 International Baccalaureate Diploma Programme (IBDP)

-The IB Diploma Programme at Villiers has grown from five students in the first cohort, the graduating class of 2020, to twenty students in our fourth cohort, the current DP Year 1 class.
+The IB Diploma Programme at Villiers has grown from five students in the first cohort, the graduating class of 2020, to sixteen students in our fourth cohort, the current final year students, the class of 2023.

 We are very proud to have a 100% IBDP graduation rate, and our average DP results are consistent with global IB average results, with Villiers students achieving an overall average of 33 points, and an average grade of 5.25.